yz6028693/Evolution_Strategy_with_Archimedean_Spiral/README.md

 The details of this demo can be accessed here: <a href = 'Evolution Strategy Algorithm and You.pdf'>Link</a>

-Python package needed: 1.
+Python packages needed: 1.
 Numpy; 2.
 Matplotlib

 <div style="overflow:hidden; width:98%;">
 <div style="float: left; width: 48%;">